openvinotoolkit/openvino/docs/get_started/get_started_dl_workbench.md

 ##  User Goals

-* Learn what neural networks are, how they work, and how to examine their architectures with more than 200 public or Intel-trained deep learning models.
+* Learn what neural networks are, how they work, and how to examine their architectures with more than 200 deep learning models.
 * Measure and interpret model performance right after the import​.
 * Tune the model for enhanced performance.
 * Analyze the quality of your model and visualize output.
-* Use preconfigured JupyterLab\* environment to learn OpenVINO.
+* Use preconfigured JupyterLab\* environment to learn OpenVINO™ workflow.

 \htmlonly
 <iframe width="560" height="315" src="https://www.youtube.com/embed/on8xSSTKCt8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>